 My mother says, “The blue one.”

 I dump the blue socks and wear the black one, as my mother suggests.
 On my way out, I whisper into my mother`s ears: “I know you guys fought last evening.
-But I trust you…even before wearing my socks I consult you.”
+But I trust you.
+See even for my socks I still consult you.”

 As I start the car, I hear noises in the balcony of my house.
 In my rear view mirror I see them holding each other by their unkempt hair.
 They sure love each other`s company.